 As we began to think on these things, Sara and I felt that we were beginning to go down the path we had said we did not want to pursue.
 We were slowly inching our way towards personal comfort, rather than focusing on where our service was most needed and where we could be the most effective.
 We felt that our zeal for God’s Kingdom and the call of making disciples was stagnating.
 Since moving back to the U.S., we had not even countenanced the possibility of returning to Japan.
 But at the turn of the year, we finally did.

 It seemed like a window had been opened on our life.
 Things started to come into focus.
 Returning to Japan made sense.
 The only real obstacles to returning were family relationships, and not wanting to feel stupid.
-Pride is a poor reason to neglect service to God, and we remembered the words of Jesus, “Truly, I say to you, there is no one who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, who will not receive many times more in this time, and in the age to come eternal life.”
+Pride is a poor reason to neglect service to God, but we are also confident that God had a purpose in our family being here for a season of a life, and has used us for his glory during this time.
+As for our family and friends, we remember the words of Jesus, “Truly, I say to you, there is no one who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, who will not receive many times more in this time, and in the age to come eternal life.”
 (Luke 18:29-30)

 Nevertheless, we did not want to make a hasty decision.
 We prayed about it and reached out to a small group of trusted friends to gain wisdom and petition prayers.
 We continued to consider other options, praying for God to help us make a wise decision.
 Thanks to a timely business trip to Japan which popped up in January 2019, Leslie was able to talk directly to the church in Matsudo about whether they were interested in having us return.
 The reply was a resounding yes.
 After several months of reflecting on our options and seeking God’s guidance, it seemed to us that a return to Japan was the right choice to make.